AlibabaCloudDocs/hologram/intl.en-US/User Authorization/RAM authorization mode.md

     4. Click **OK**.
 The Finish step shows that the RAM role is created.
 2. Create an authorization policy and attach it to the RAM role.

-    1. On the details page of the RAM role, click **Add Permissions**.
-In the Add Permissions panel, click **Create Policy**.
+    1. On the RAM Roles page, click the name of the RAM role for which you want to attach an authorization policy to go to the details page of the RAM role.
-    2. After you click **Create Policy**, you are navigated to the **Create Custom Policy** page of the [RAM console](https://ram.console.aliyun.com/roles).
-On the Create Custom Policy page, set the following parameters:
-        -   Policy Name and Note: Set a name for the custom policy and enter a note.
-        -   Configuration Mode: Select Visualized or Script.
+    2. Click the **Trust Policy Management** tab and replace the policy content with the following script.
-            -   Parameter description
+        -   Parameters

             When you configure the policy, replace the Alibaba Cloud account ID in `acs:ram::Alibaba Cloud account ID:root` in the following script with the ID of the Alibaba Cloud account that you want to authorize.
 You can go to the [Security Settings](https://account.console.aliyun.com/?spm=5176.cngpdb.amxosvpfn.21.4ad17cacTR7tmU#/secure) page to obtain the account ID.

         -   Script

             ```
             {
                 "Statement": [
                     {
                         "Action": "sts:AssumeRole",
                         "Effect": "Allow",
                         "Principal": {
                             "RAM": [
                                 "acs:ram::Alibaba Cloud account ID:root"
                             ]
                         }
                     },
                     {
                         "Action": "sts:AssumeRole",
                         "Effect": "Allow",
                         "Principal": {
                             "Service": [
                                 "dataworks.aliyuncs.com"
                             ]
                         }
                     }
                 ],
                 "Version": "1"
             }
             ```

     3. Click **OK**.
-    4. In the left-side navigation pane, click RAM Roles.
-On the RAM Roles page, find the role that you created and click **Add Permissions** in the Actions column.
-    5. In the Add Permissions panel, click **Custom Policy** and select the authorization policy that you created.
-    6. Click **OK**.
 3. Create a RAM user and grant the RAM user the permission to assume a role.

     To assign a RAM role to a RAM user, you must first create a RAM user and grant the RAM user the permission to assume a role.

     1. Log on to the [RAM console](https://ram.console.aliyun.com/roles).
 In the left-side navigation pane, choose **Identities** \> **Users**.
     2. Optional.
-If you already have a RAM user, skip this step.
-On the Users page, click **Create User**.
+If you already have a RAM user, skip this step.On the Users page, click **Create User**.
 You can create multiple RAM users at a time.
 On the Create User page, select Programmatic Access for the Access Mode parameter and set other parameters.
 Click **OK**.
     3. On the Users page, find the RAM user that you created and click **Add Permissions** in the Actions column.
     4. In the Add Permissions panel, attach the AliyunSTSAssumeRoleAccess policy to the RAM user that you created.
 After that, the RAM user has the permission to call the AssumeRole operation of STS.